Suryapratim/Website_Template_Scrapper/README.md

 Environment Setup:
 Install Node JS
-With your package.json file everything is all ready to go, just install your dependencies with: npm init npm install website-scrapper
+With your package.json file everything is all ready to go, just install your dependencies with:

+->npm init
+->npm install website-scrapper
 Execute
-node index.js
+->node index.js